roeszler/kapthol/README.md

 ## Deployment
 ---
 The site has been deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, I navigated to the "settings" tab, that displays the general title.
+  - In the GitHub repository, I navigated to the "settings" tab, which displays the general title.
   - On the left hand navigation menu, I selected the "pages" option midway down the menu.
   - At the top of the pages tab, the source section drop-down menu changed to select the branch: "main" with the folder selected as "/(root)"
-  - Commited to the save and waited a few moments for the settings to coordinate with the server.
+  - Committed to the save and waited a few moments for the settings to coordinate with the server.
   - On refresh of the browser, the dedicated ribbon changed to the selected web address, indicating a successful deployment.

 > The live link can be found at - https://roeszler.github.io/kapthol/index.html